underwoodbrady/react-financial-education/README.md

 # react-financial-education
-Financial education app built with react native
-To help millennials and underserved communities
+Financial education app built with react native with a goal to help millennials and underserved communities